AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 After the loading process completes, refresh the Lakehouse by clicking the three dots next to the table and selecting `Refresh`.
 A new table should now be visible.

 ## 1.3.10.
 Open in Notebook
-Click on `...` next to the newly created table and then `Open notebook` -> `New notebook` or click on `New notebook` under `Open notebook` in the ribbon at the top.
-Now you can drag and drop the table into the notebook cell and you will notice that Fabric has generated code containing the SQL to load your data from that table.
+Click on `New notebook` under `Open notebook` in the ribbon at the top.

 ![Step](../screenshots/1/43.jpg)

+Now click on the lakehouse, select the table you created and drag and drop the table into the notebook cell and you will notice that Fabric has generated code containing the SQL to load your data from that table.
 ![Step](../screenshots/1/44.jpg)

 ## 1.3.11.
 Verify Notebook Configuration